IrupePozoGraviz/teQueenMatch/README.md

 ## Development Process

-TechConnect was developed from the ground up by our dedicated team.
+TeQueenMatch was developed from the ground up by our dedicated team.
 We believed in its importance and worked tirelessly, even with some delays, to make it a reality within a three-week timeframe.

 ## Deployment